If cancer treatment leaves you without an appetite, try these tips to get the calories and nutrients you need.By Mayo Clinic Staff

 Try to choose drinks that contain calories.
 If sweetened beverages are too sweet, try flavored water or fruit juices diluted with water.

-If your loss of appetite is keeping you from eating well for more than a few days, you might consider taking a multivitamin to help you get the vitamins and minerals you need.
+If your loss of appetite is keeping you from eating well for more than a few days, you might consider asking your doctor about taking a multivitamin.
+Cancer treatments and other medications can interact with nutritional supplements, so discuss it with your doctor first.

-Check the label and look for a multivitamin that doesn't give you more than 100 percent of the Daily Value of all the vitamins and minerals.
+Check the label and look for a multivitamin that doesn't give you more than 100% of the Daily Value of all the vitamins and minerals.

-Keep in mind, though, that if you're drinking liquid nutritional supplements, those will give you some of the vitamins and minerals you need, so you may not need a multivitamin.
+Keep in mind, though, that if you're eating or drinking nutritional supplements, such as bars, cookies, smoothies and other products that are fortified with additional vitamins and minerals, you may not need a multivitamin or additional supplements.